github/docs/content/actions/managing-workflow-runs/disabling-and-enabling-a-workflow.md

 ---
 title: Disabling and enabling a workflow
-intro: 'You can temporarily disable and re-enable an individual workflow on {% data variables.product.prodname_dotcom %}.'
+intro: You can disable and re-enable a workflow using {% data variables.product.prodname_dotcom %} or the REST API.
 product: '{% data reusables.gated-features.actions %}'
 versions:
   free-pro-team: '*'